 To check whether each remaining inference is derivable from \(S\), we use the library function for determining whether a given inference is an instance of another.
 For the specific case of \(S = \{\s,\m\}\), It would have been possible to use the criterion for switch derivability from \cite{Str07:char-med} (mentioned at the end of \cref{sec:webs}) and the criterion for medial derivability given in \Cref{prop:medial-char}, but running through possible partitions of the nodes of \(\R\) was fast enough and easier to implement.

-\textbf{Evaluation and main results.} \anupam{add evaluation for $n=9$ too here.} The main results of the paper are obtained by running the above phases for \(n = 7\) and \(S = \{\s,\m\}\).
+\textbf{Evaluation and main results.} The main results of the paper are obtained by running the above phases for \(n = 7\) and \(S = \{\s,\m\}\).
 We found that there were 78416 \(P_4\)-free graphs of which \(180\) were least.
 There were \(35110\) non-trivial inferences from a least web to an arbitrary web of which \(1352\) were minimal.
-Of these minimal inferences, \(968\) were an instance of switch, \(384\) were an instance of medial, and there were no other inferences, which completes the proof of \cref{thm:main-reduced}.
+Of these minimal inferences, \(968\) were an instance of switch, \(384\) were an instance of medial, and there were no other inferences.